shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Companies page and already has an existing list of internships in a company <br/>
+Precondition: User is on the Companies tab and already has an existing list of internships in a company <br/>
 Guarantees: Deletion of internship is successful

 1. User requests to delete an internship of a company and provides the index.
-2. InternHunter removes the internship from the list of internships of a company. <br />
+2. InternHunter removes the internship from the list of internships in a company. <br />
     Use case ends.

 #### Extensions